cohengmc/CI_Starter_To_Video/README.md

 ./create_video.sh /path/to/content_folder_3
 ```

-Each content folder will have its own `segments/` and `output/` directories created automatically.
+Each content folder will have its own `segments/` directory created automatically.
+All final MP4 files will be saved to the `Mandarin CI/` and `Spanish CI/` folders on your Desktop with timestamped filenames, so multiple runs won't overwrite previous outputs.